Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 ------------------
 Let's just define it as "ifs" (infinite sequence, ex.
 0.111...(infinite 1s)...111), and disprove what mainstream mathematicians say.

 1) x is still 9ifs (0.999...), not 1.
-Why have mathematicians thought the value of same variable x is same?
+Why have mathematicians thought the value of same variable x is different?

 x = 9ifs